WeiHongLee/Awesome-Multi-Task-Learning/README.md

 # Awesome Multi-task Learning

-Feel free to contact me or create a pull request if you find any interesting paper is missing!
+Feel free to contact me or contribute if you find any interesting paper is missing!

 ## Table of Contents
 - [Survey & Study](#survey--study)